practical-scientific-computing/practical-scientific-computing.github.io/shell/02-remote-access.md

 screen -S mySession
 ```

-Now you're back in a screen session.
-To detatch your screen, say
+Now, we have two active sessions running.
+To see them, first detatch the current session,

 ```
 Ctrl-a d
 ```

-The dash means to hold them at the same time.
-Now, we have two active sessions running.
-To see them, type
+then type

 ```
 screen -ls